-Line 9: Enter the names and the NPI of all (1) behavioral health professionals who provide services directly at the CCBHC and (2) providers who have Designated Collaborating Organization (DCO) relationships with the CCBHC.
+Line 9: Enter the names and the NPI of all (1) behavioral health professionals who provide services directly at the CCBHC and (2) providers who have DCO relationships with the CCBHC.
 Enter the names in column 1 and the corresponding NPI in column 2.
 Use lines 9a–9o for this information.
 If additional behavioral health professionals are needed, in 9o, enter “see additional information in the comments tab” and continue listing the names and NPIs in the comments tab until all behavioral health professionals are identified.
 A clinic must report all provider NPIs to the extent available.
 If no NPI is available, leave column 2 blank.

 Line 10: Enter “Yes” if the CCBHC is certified and currently paid under the Medicaid Clinic Services Benefit described in Social Security Act §1905(a)(9).
-Otherwise, enter “No.”
+Otherwise, enter “No.” Examples of additional certification include, but are not limited to, Federally Qualified Health Clinic (FQHC), Rural Health Clinic (RHC), or Behavioral Health Home.

 Line 11: Enter “Yes” if the site operates as other than a CCBHC.
 Otherwise, enter “No.” If No is entered, skip lines 12 and 14.

-Line 12: If the answer to line 11 is Yes (the site operates as other than a CCBHC), describe the type of operation by entering Clinic, FQHC (for Federally Qualified Health Clinic), or Other.
+Line 12: If the answer to line 11 is Yes (the site operates as other than a CCBHC), describe the type of operation by entering Clinic, FQHC, or Other.
 If the answer to line 11 is No, skip this line.

 Line 13: Enter the hours of operation and the total hours for each day of the week that the site operates as a CCBHC.
-Clinic hours, outside of the 24 hour mobile crisis team, should be reported to help evaluate access to care.
+Clinic hours, outside of the 24-hour mobile crisis team, should be reported to help evaluate access to care.

 Line 14: If the answer to Line 11 is Yes (the site operates as other than a CCBHC), enter the hours of operation and total hours for each day of the week that the site operates as other than a CCBHC.
 Note, the hours provided in line 13 and 14 may overlap if the site operates as a CCBHC and other than a CCBHC during the same time period.
 If the answer to line 12 is No, skip this line.